Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • follow-up on complaints and suspected foodborne illnesses.

-The premises visited include: restaurants, grocery stores, school cafeterias, farmers’ markets, chip trucks, farm gate sales, hospital kitchens, retirement and long term care homes, and daycare centre kitchens, to mention a few.
+The premises visited include restaurants, grocery stores, school cafeterias, farmers’ markets, chip trucks, hospital kitchens, retirement and long-term care homes, and child care centre kitchens.

 What happens during a public health inspection?